dpvtank/Balzac/about.md

 ## How to Pronounce my Name
 Here's how you pronounce my name:
 Dhawal.
 It rhymes with shovel.
 The-vel.
 Shovel.
-Say that a few times and you'll get how to pronounce my name.
-Here's the audio anyways:
+I've also included an audio here.

 <figure>
-    <figcaption>Listen to the T-Rex:</figcaption>
+    <figcaption>Pronouncing my name</figcaption>
     <audio
         controls
         src="/assets/pronounciation.mp3">